igilham/mheg-slate/README.md

 mheg-slate
 ==========

-A simple slate application in MHEG-5
+A simple interactive television slate application in MHEG-5.